 Not every garage door opener has an automatic reversing mechanism.
 In 1982, ANSI created a voluntary industry standard (ANSI-UL 325-1982) which requires automatic reversing mechanisms on garage door openers sold in the US.
 Therefore, some pre-1982 garage door openers may have been manufactured with other safety features which may stop the door, but not cause it to reverse.
 Because most pre-1982 garage door openers do not comply with current safety standards, the Consumer Product Safety Commission (CPSC) recommends replacement with an opener that has an auto-reversing feature which meets current standards.

 How to Test Your Automatic Reverse Mechanism

-It may be as simple as a couple twists with a screwdriver, or it may be serious enough to require replacement of the garage door opener.
-The owner’s manual for the garage door opener provides information about adjusting the reversing mechanism.
+It may be as simple as a couple of twists with a screwdriver, or it may be serious enough to require replacement of the garage door opener.
+Check your owner’s manual to determine if there is information about adjusting the reversing mechanism.

 If correcting the reversing mechanism is more complicated than a simple adjustment, this is not a case of DIY – contact a garage door service company to ensure your safety.